jjdechavez/neat-starter/src/posts/resizing-images-with-aws-cloudfront-lambda-edge-s3-on-aws-console.md

 1. Go to your AWS Console and open s3.
 2. Create a new Bucket, make sure the name of the bucket would be the same on CloudFront CNAME let say our bucket name is assets.jjdechavez.dev.
 3. Make sure set AWS Region on us-east-1 because Lambda@Edge is only available on us-east-1.
+4. On Object Ownership, select ACLs enabled, and the Object Ownership is Bucket owner preferred
-4. On Block Public Access settings for this bucket, uncheck the **Block all public access** and check the **"I acknowledge that the current settings might result in this bucket and the objects within becoming public."**
+5. On Block Public Access settings for this bucket, uncheck the **Block all public access** and check the **"I acknowledge that the current settings might result in this bucket and the objects within becoming public."**
-5. Then create bucket.
+6. Then create bucket.

 Create IAM Role for Lambda edge